GUIDE TO EV CHARGING

 • Charging your vehicle with a specific home charging point is convenient, safe and eco-friendly.

-• A home charging point provides a faster charging time than a domestic three-pin plug (7kWh rather than 3kWh) and is a safer long-term charging method.
+• A home charging point provides a faster charging time than a domestic three-pin plug (7kWh rather than 2kWh) and is a safer long-term charging method.

-• Home charging via a specific charging point is the most cost-effective way to charge your vehicle, especially if you have an energy tariff from a company like EDF Energy, which includes reduced rates for overnight charging.
+• Home charging via a specific charging point is the most cost-effective way to charge your vehicle, since you can take advantage of off-peak tariffs.

-• We offer a 3-year warranty on all of our range, and a 12-month warranty on workmanship.
+• We offer at least a 3-year warranty on our range

-• You can book an installation appointment online, on a date and at a time that suits you.
+• You can book a home survery online, on a date and at a time that suits you.

-• All our home charger installations are carried out by qualified electricians from our trusted partner BOXT, a company that has a reputation for excellence in the EV charging field.
+• All our home charger installations are carried out by qualified electricians from our trusted partner Cord, a company who specialises in the EV charging field.
 This provides peace of mind that the chargers are fitted correctly and weatherproofed to a regulated standard.

-In the unlikely event that you experience a problem with your EV charger after installation, you can contact the BOXT customer support helpline on 0800 193 7777 or email them at customerservice@boxt.co.uk for further assistance.
+In the unlikely event that you experience a problem with your EV charger after installation, you can contact the Cord customer support helpline on 0330 102 5656 or email them at hello@cord-ev.com for further assistance.

-The home chargers that we offer have the highest quality build rating (IK10), are completely weatherproof, and can be turned on and off from your phone.
+The home chargers that we offer have the highest quality build rating (IK08), are completely weatherproof, and can be turned on and off from your phone.
+As the charger is linked to your vehicle and your phone, nobody else can use it unless you give them permission.

-All of the charging points that we sell benefit from a manufacturer’s three-year warranty on all parts.
+All of the charging points that we sell benefit from a minimum three-year warranty.

 Manufacturers recommend only charging EVs to 80%, as this helps to prolong the life of your battery and will still provide you with plenty of driving miles.